Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/08-errors.md

     print_greeting("Xinting")
 ```

-This tells us the file the function was called in, and the line the function call happened.
+This tells us the file the function was called in, and the line the function call happened on.
 It also displays the line of code where the function was called.
 In this case, we can see that `print_greeting("Xinting")` was executed in line 4 of `greeter.py`.

 The second part shows what happened inside that `print_greeting` function: